Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 ## Helpful tools

 * Use [TermsOfService;Didn't Read](https://tosdr.org/) to get up-to-speed on legal terms for a given service you're considering using.
+* Turn off JavaScript using blockers such as [ScriptSafe](https://chrome.google.com/webstore/detail/scriptsafe/oiigbmnaadbkfbmpbfijlflahbdbdgdf) and [NoScript](https://noscript.net/) and re-enable it only on sites you purposefully visit

 # Organizers & journalists vs. Random Assholes